by Carrie Profenno: Author, lifelong Mainer & veteran Maine Coon owner

 Does he flinch when he hears loud noises?
 Does he scramble when kids come to visit?
 Is his general personality even-keel or high-strung?
 This will tell you how much work is ahead.
 Usually, cats and babies can coexist quite peacefully!

-Some new parents will play audio recordings of babies crying for the cat to hear.
+Before birth, some new parents will play audio recordings of babies crying for their cat to hear.

 This is probably the only thing you can do ahead of time.
-If you are concerned about your cat, it could prep him a bit.
+If you are concerned, it could prep him a bit.

 Honestly, from my experience as a new parent, bringing home a new baby to a household with pets is no big deal!
 Your new baby won't be mobile, and he or she will sleep most of the time.